 Medical oncology is the field of cancer treatment which deals with systemic administration of chemotherapy and targeted therapies such as immunotherapy.
-Our specialists are highly trained and experienced in all forms of systemic cancer treatments.
+Our medical oncology specialists are highly trained and experienced in all forms of systemic cancer treatments.

 CLICK HERE TO READ MORE ABOUT CHEMOTHERAPY

-New evidence shows benefits of combining radiation therapy with targeted therapies and immunotherapies by helping activate the immune system.
+New evidence shows the benefits of combining radiation therapy with targeted therapies and immunotherapies by helping activate the immune system.
 With recent advancements, it is becoming possible to identify biological abnormalities in patients which might be related to their cancer.
 Highly precise targeting of these abnormalities using biological therapies is changing the way we treat cancer.